SacredData/COMPUTER/README.md

 While in the top-level directory of the repo, you will want to perform the following commands **in order**:

 ```
-# You may need to futz with the command arguments for optimal performance
+# You may need to futz with the command arguments for optimal performance.
+# Pay special attention to the -rejectshort and -rejectlong parameters (expressed in ms).
+# Depending upon your speaking style you may need to modify these values.
 # Check Sample.jconf for a list of arguments and their parameters
-./julius -input alsa -C Sample.jconf -module -rejectshort 5
+./julius -input alsa -C Sample.jconf -module -rejectshort 500 -rejectlong 6000
 ```

 Next, in a separate terminal: